2023-FL/Stock-Price-Prediction-with-a-hybrid-DL-models-of-stock-price-and-stocks-market-news-data/README.md

-# Stock Price Prediction with a Hybrid Deep Learning models with stock price and economic data
+# Stock Price Prediction with a Hybrid Deep Learning models of stock price and economic data
 ## The Processes of building up a Hybrid Deep Learning LSTM models with Robotic Process Automation (RPA), NLP for analyzing stock price and economic data and predicting stock price in furture.

 ### Table of Content